What is Current Good Manufacturing Practices (CGMPs)?

 The Office of the Federal Register maintains an online version of the CFR, which is updated at least two days after changes have been published in the Federal Register.
 The online CFR is available for public access, and it is a joint project by the publisher, the Office of the Federal Register, the National Archives and Records Administration, and the Government Publishing Office.
 The online-CFR an unofficial version of the CFR.

 Non-Compliance with CGMP Regulations

-If the drug in question is already in the hand of the public, the FDA advises the consumers to continue using the drug, since stopping the drug consumption would negatively impact their health.
+If the drug in question is already in the hands of the public, then the FDA advises consumers to continue using the drug, since stopping taking the drug may negatively impact their health.